jaxio/celerio-angular-quickstart/README.md

 * `src/main/sql`: contains SQL script that get reversed... you may add more tables/columns.

-## 1/ Generate the app sources
+## 1/ Create/populate the H2 database schema, reverse it and generate the source code

 From the root folder:

     mvn -Pdb,metadata,gen generate-sources

-Advanced: to delete all generated files, simply run:
+To delete all generated files, simply run:

     mvn -PcleanGen clean

-It won't delete any generated file that you modify manually.
+It won't delete any generated file that was manually modified.

-## 2/ Install dependencies
+## 2/ Install JavaScript dependencies

     cd src/main/webapp
     npm install